Muslim boy set on fire for refusing to chant Jai Shri Ram in Uttar Pradesh's Chandauli - NewsX

 The boy, who is in critical condition, has received 60 per cent burn injuries.
 He has been admitted in Kashi’s Kabir Chaura hospital for the treatment.
 The incident happened when the teenager was walking on Dudhari bridge.
 He was allegedly grabbed by four people who tied his hands.
 After that one person according to the boy poured kerosene on him.
-He was subsequently set on fire.
-Police is investigating the case, reports said.
+He was subsequently set on fire, reports claimed.
+Meanwhile, Chandauli Police has said that the boy has given contradictory statements.

 Last month, a madrasa teacher was allegedly beaten on a train in West Bengal’s South 24 Parganas district after he refused to chant Jai Shri Ram.
 On July 21, a similar incident surfaced in the same state when a person identified as Ismail Sheik was allegedly beaten up for refusing to chant the slogan.